citizensadvice/design-system/contributing/04-release-process.md

 ## Prepare the release

+We provide a npm run-script to start the process of preparing a release:

 ```sh
 npm run release
 ```

-This prepares the release and puts it in a branch with the appropriate version name, which needs a pull request to be merged into main.
-Once that is merged you can then do the actual release.
+This will run some checks, prompt you to select a new package version, and prepares a branch with the appropriate version name.

+Once this is done you will need to update the `CitizensAdviceComponents::VERSION` engine constant to match.
+There is a spec which checks the versions match in case you forget to do this.

+From here you should create a new pull request from the release branch and request a review on #design-system-dev in Slack.

 ## Publish to npm